Julianna Margulies: 2000–2009

 In an August 2006 interview with tvguide.com, Margulies said she was close to accepting an offer to return to ER for a four-episode arc, with Noah Wyle, that filmed in Hawaii during the 2005/06 season.
 However, she decided against it at the last minute.
 "I left on very good terms with [ER exec producer] John Wells, and every year they ask me back and I love that they do," she told TV Guide in 2006.
 "So, at the last minute, I went, 'John, thank you and keep asking, because you never know, but no.'"

 Margulies was invited to return during ERs final season.
 The actress hesitated, saying she felt like she left Carol Hathaway in the perfect place and could not imagine bettering her departure episode, but Margulies did return to ER for one more episode during its 15th and final season.

-In a 2013 interview, she said of her appearance, “I called George up and said, ‘If you do it, I’ll do it.’
+In a 2013 interview, she said of her appearance, "I called George up and said, 'If you do it, I'll do it.'
 We were both very aware we had careers because of that show, and we also loved those characters.
-I remember walking on to the Warner Brothers lot, and they asked for my ID.
+I remember walking on to the Warner Bros. lot, and they asked for my ID.
 I used to have my picture on the wall there.
-It was a little surreal, but a lovely way to come full circle.”
+It was a little surreal, but a lovely way to come full circle."

 Margulies had a minor role in the film The Darwin Awards (2007).
 In 2008, Margulies starred in the legal series Canterbury's Law, a Fox mid-season replacement show.
 She played the title character, Elizabeth Canterbury, a lawyer.
 She was also credited as a producer of the show.
 The series was severely affected by the 2007–2008 Writers Guild of America strike; it was cancelled by the network after only six episodes.